-- "Agricultural Priority" means Agricultural Priority 1 Scott Coastal Plain Zone and Agricultural Priority 2 zone. - "Agroforestry" means land used commercially for both tree production and agriculture where trees are planted in blocks of more than one hectare.
+- "Agroforestry" means land used commercially for both tree production and agriculture where trees are planted in blocks of more than one hectare.
 Agroforestry is the combining of agriculture and tree growing, to produce both agricultural products and tree products for commercial, land management or environmental purposes.
-It is also known as "farm forestry". - "Code of Practice" Code of Practice for Timber Plantations in Western Australia (2014), produced by Forest Industries Federation WA, Forest Products Commission and Australian Forest Growers, or as revised. - "Plantation" based on LPS3, "has the same meaning given to the term in the Code of Practice for Timber Plantations in Western Australia (2006)." - "Plantation Management Plan" provides details of the way in which a tree crop will be developed and managed, and aims to demonstrate the means by which the principles of environmental care, cultural and fire management objectives are achieved.
-A Plantation

-Management Plan generally includes a Plantation Map, Establishment Plan, Maintenance Plan and Fire Management Plan.
+It is also known as "farm forestry". - "Code of Practice" Code of Practice for Timber Plantations in Western Australia (2014), produced by Forest Industries Federation WA, Forest Products Commission and Australian Forest Growers, or as revised. - "Plantation" has the same meaning given to the term in the Code of Practice for Timber Plantations in Western Australia (2006).
+In this policy, plantation means 'tree farm'. - "Plantation Management Plan" provides details of the way in which a tree crop will be developed and managed, and aims to demonstrate the means by which the principles of environmental care, cultural and fire management objectives are achieved.
+A Plantation Management Plan generally includes a Plantation Map, Establishment Plan, Maintenance Plan and Fire Management Plan.